jsalazar/php-js-api-no-frameworks/README.md

 - the Javascript found in the `index.html` file is not transpiled (with Babel) so some of the syntax is not supported by IE.
 - no security layer was implemented
 - it is implemented to support POST calls only
-- there are no build steps
+- there are no build steps, just barebones code :)

 # Requirements